Person

 User Survey Response

 For a local healthcare provider with strong in-person credibility, the website was not reflecting the same trust or value online, especially for first-time visitors.
-Our task was clear:
+The business was paying to acquire traffic it couldn’t convert.

 Understanding the Users

-Before jumping into solutions, we invested time understanding who we were designing for, and why they were dropping off.
-Through demographic insights, user personas, and behavioral patterns from analytics, we surfaced four distinct user segments, each with their own motivations and pain points.
+Before jumping into solutions, I invested time understanding who we were designing for and why they were dropping off.
+Through demographic data, behavioral analytics, heatmap analysis, and user interviews, we surfaced four distinct user segments, each with their own motivations and friction points.

 Research Overview

-To uncover why users were dropping off, we conducted mixed-method research combining web analytics, heatmaps, and user interviews.
-This helped us identify who our key users were, how they engaged with the site, and where they experienced friction or confusion in the journey.
+To uncover why users were dropping off, I ran mixed-method research combining Google Analytics behavioral data, Hotjar heatmaps and session recordings, and direct user interviews.
+This helped us identify who our key users were, how they engaged with the site, and where they experienced friction.

 Key Personas (From Research)